ns-rse/git-collaboration/episodes/branching.md

 Lets add another commit to make things messier
 ```

-The history/graph we is linear now and shows that `branch2` is two commits ahead of `main`.
+The history/graph is linear now and shows that `branch2` is two commits ahead of `main`.

 ``` bash
 glod